One of the biggest lessons we’ve learned from testing subscription systems in WooCommerce is that communication is key.

 Why Create a WooCommerce Subscription Reminder Email in WordPress?

-After you have set up WooCommerce Subscriptions, it’s a good idea to create subscription reminder emails.
+After you have set up WooCommerce subscriptions, it’s a good idea to create subscription reminder emails.
 These automatic messages let customers know that their subscriptions are about to renew.

 In this way, you can allow subscribers to update their payment details and contact information or make other changes before their subscription auto-renews.
 This helps you avoid admin headaches, refund requests, and customer complaints.

-It also gives the customer a chance to cancel their subscription.
 Although you’ll want to get as many subscribers as possible, people who feel tricked into renewing their subscriptions may complain or leave negative customer reviews.

 In the following sections, we’ll show you how to create a subscription reminder email in WordPress using the WooCommerce Subscriptions extension and FunnelKit.